Feral Cat Coalition Clinic Procedures

 After clinic, thoroughly clean Admitting area and prepare supplies for packing.

-This will return you to the Clinic Procedures Index Page
+Back to Clinic Procedures Home Page